AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 #### Hookshot Hand

 *Wondrous Item (Shinobi Prosthetic Attachment), Very Rare, Minor, Mundane* </br>
-This attachment grants you hidden hooked blades, designed after the claws of the Nekotaiyō to help climb perilous heights.
-As a Bonus Action you can extend or retract these claws.
-While extended, you gain a Climb Speed equal to half of your Speed.
-In addition, if you take the Attack Action on your turn you can use your Bonus Action to make an attack with the claws.
-They are Martial Melee weapons that deal 1d4 + your Strength Modifier Slashing damage.

 {{pageNumber,auto}}
 {{footnote PART 1 | THE INFINITE LIBRARY}}